Concurrent Probing

 3. Accuracy

-4. Real Insights
+4. Real insights

-1. Time and resource consuming
+1. Time and resource intensive

 2. Data interpretation